-Pilates is often described as an exercise system that will develop your core strength, improve flexibility and restore balance within your body.
-This is all true, but it doesn’t describe what it involves.
-Pilates has many functions and benefits and in my opinion, the heart of it comes down to these two areas.
+Pilates is often described as an exercise system that will develop core strength, improve flexibility and restore balance within the body.
+This is all true, but it doesn’t describe what exactly it involves.
+Pilates has many functions and benefits.
+But the heart of it comes down to these two areas.

-Why? – Your core connects the top and bottom half of your body, left and right, meaning any movement on the top half of your body affects your bottom half and any movement on your left side, requires support from your right.
+Why? – The core connects the top and bottom half of the body, left and right.
+This means that any movement on the top half of the body affects the bottom half and any movement on the left side, requires support from the right.

 For example, imagine performing a bicep curl.
-If you don’t stabilise your pelvis (hips), your back is at a much higher risk of injury.
-And without stabilising your shoulders, you’ll completely bypass your biceps, and could end up putting unnecessary strain on your neck, shoulders and back.
+If the pelvis/hips aren’t stable, the back is at a much higher risk of injury.
+And without stabilising the shoulders, you’ll completely bypass your biceps.
+This could lead to unnecessary strain on the neck, shoulders and back.

-The spine is the centre of your skeleton, without sufficient strength, it can’t support itself in everyday life, let alone under the stress of additional weight.
-It is also the home to your central nervous system, the link between your body and your brain.
+The spine is the centre of the skeleton.
+Without sufficient strength, it can’t support itself in everyday life.
+Let alone under the stress of additional weight.
+It is also the home to the central nervous system, the link between the body and the brain.
 If an area of the spine becomes injured, information between the body and brain cannot be shared.
 Some of the repercussions this can lead to are physical pain and loss of sensations.

 The spine is made up of multiple small bones, called vertebrates, each have a gummy disc between them to absorb shock and allow for spine movement.
 If it was built to be rigid, the spine would be one long, hollow bone, right?
-Therefore, it’s up to us to move regularly and in all possible directions, for a healthier spine and to decrease the risk of injury.
+Therefore, regular movement in all possible directions will lead to a healthier spine and will decrease the risk of injury.

 If you are new to Pilates or have any prior spine injuries, I’d recommend getting professional advice.
 The spine is fragile and may not be ready for certain movements straight away.

 The spine moves in four directions.
-If you’re standing upright:
+When standing upright:

-Instructors will often use the term ‘articulate’ your spine, which means to move your spine bone by bone.
+Instructors will often use the term ‘articulate’ your spine, which means to move the spine bone by bone.

-For example, if you are moving from standing into a forward fold, visualise a strip of wallpaper peeling off of a wall.
-It will peel from top to bottom, and the same applies with your spine.
-Lead with the top of your head, lowering your chin to your chest, then allow your spine to bend forward slowly, until you are folded over your hips.
+For example, when moving from standing into a forward fold, visualise a strip of wallpaper peeling off of a wall.
+It will peel from top to bottom, and the same applies with the spine.
+Lead with the top of your head, lowering your chin to your chest.
+Then allow your spine to bend forward slowly, until you are folded over your hips.
 (This is an example of a spinal flexion exercise.)
-Same goes if you want to twist from side to side, start by turning your head to the side, and without moving your hips see how far you can twist your body around whilst standing or sitting tall.
+The same goes when twisting from side to side.
+Start by turning your head to the side, without moving your hips.
+See how far you can twist your body around whilst standing or sitting tall.

-The human body houses hundreds of joints, that allow us to move in many ways.
-In a way, we’re BUILT for movement.
-However, the saying ‘use it or lose it’ applies to your physical potential too…
+The human body houses hundreds of joints, that allow for movement in many ways.
+In a way, humans are BUILT for movement.
+However, the saying ‘use it or lose it’ applies to physical potential too…